Rue87/CDV01_Career_Goals_Reflection_RUNMAR25118_fto2502-b_B1_Runyararo-Marongwe_CDV01/README.md

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
+   List the industries or roles you have researched.
+      -Healthcare Nutrition
+      -advertising
+      -Marketing
     - Note any particular areas that piqued your interest.
+      -Web development is fast-paced and always evolving, but the most interesting thing is that it's challenging and it's all about creativity, therefore it can never be boring.
 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
     - Identify any gaps or areas for further exploration.
+3. **Interests and Values**:

+    - Describe your key interests related to your career.
+    - What values are important to you in a work environment?

 ### Part 3: SMART Career Goals